 How Bronx United Broke Through in a Crowded Media Environment — and Changed the Trajectory of a Critical Primary Election in NYC

-When Precision’s Eric Koch took on a new client, Bronx United, he faced a big challenge: a Trump-friendly, anti-choice Democrat, Ruben Diaz Sr., was poised to win an open congressional seat in the heart of New York City.
+When Precision took on Bronx United, we faced a tough challenge: a Trump-friendly, anti-choice Democrat, Ruben Diaz Sr., was poised to win an open congressional seat in the heart of New York City.

 In a district called an “Obama oasis” — one that borders Rep. Alexandria Ocasio-Cortez’s — this should have been alarming.
 However, few were taking note of Diaz Sr.’s momentum in the NY-15 race in the midst of the COVID-19 pandemic and other high-profile primaries in the New York media market.

-We sat down with Eric to talk about Precision’s work with Bronx United and the behind-the-scenes work that led to a winning strategy in NY-15.
+We sat down with the team-lead to talk about Precision’s work with Bronx United and the behind-the-scenes work that led to a winning strategy in NY-15.

 Q: Tell us about Bronx United and why this work was necessary.